PhillipMarais/Cell-Phone-Tower-Problem/README.md

 After they are assigned the program prints out the arraylist of cell phone towers.

-The way my algorithm works is to maximise the distance of towers with the same frequency, while trying to minimise the towers with the same frequency.
+The way my algorithm works is to maximise the distance of towers with the same frequency, while trying to minimise the towers with different frequencies.
 ----------------------------------------------------------------------------------
                 Desription of algorithm :
 ----------------------------------------------------------------------------------